hankthevc/rai-toolkit/SECURITY.md

 ## Key Judgments
 - This toolkit prioritizes defensive, governance-focused analysis.
 It does not expose or encourage offensive techniques.
+- **This is a learning prototype.** It is not intended for processing actual sensitive data or production use.
 - Security vulnerabilities should be reported privately so fixes can be prepared before public disclosure.
-- **This is a demonstration tool.** It is not intended for processing actual sensitive data or production use without validation by legal, privacy, and security teams.

 ## Data Handling & Privacy

-**No sensitive data collection:** This application does not collect, store, or log assessment text or user inputs.
-All assessment data exists only in browser memory during your session.
+**No sensitive data collection:** The live demo runs as a server-side Streamlit session.
+Assessment data exists only for the session and is not persisted to a database.

 **AI analysis data flow:**
-- When using AI-powered analysis, scenario descriptions are sent to OpenAI API (or Azure OpenAI if configured)
+- When using AI-powered analysis, scenario descriptions are sent to OpenAI API
-- No assessment data is persisted to a database by this application
-- Risk calculations and policy matching happen locally in your browser
+- Risk calculations happen server-side during your session
+- Nothing is permanently stored

-**For production deployments:**
+**For local deployments:**
-- Use Azure OpenAI for data residency and compliance guarantees
-- Run locally (no external API calls except when AI analysis is used)
-- For air-gapped environments: disable AI analysis and use manual form input only
+- Run locally to control data flow entirely
+- Review OpenAI's terms of service before sending any data to their API
-- Validate with legal, privacy, and security teams before processing actual sensitive data
+- Do not process actual sensitive or production data with this prototype

 ## Support Window